-- 1. By XX XX 20XX [three years after the end of the transposition period], the Office for Harmonisation in the Internal Market (Trade Marks and Designs), in the context of the activities of the European Observatory on Infringements of Intellectual Property Rights, shall prepare an initial report on the litigation trends regarding the unlawful acquisition, use or disclosure of trade secrets pursuant to the application of this Directive. - 2.
-By XX XX 20XX [four years after the end of the transposition period], the Commission shall draw up an intermediate report on the application of this Directive and submit it to the European Parliament and the Council.
-This report shall take due account of the report referred to in paragraph 1. - 3.
-By XX XX 20XX [eight years after the end of the transposition period], the Commission shall carry out an evaluation of the effects of this Directive and submit a report to the European Parliament and the Council.
+- By -XX -XX -20XX -[three -years -after -the -end -of -the -transposition -period], -the European Union Office for Harmonisation in the Internal Market (Trade Marks and Designs Agency,), in the context of the activities of the European Observatory on Infringements of Intellectual Property Rights, shall prepare an initial report on the litigation trends regarding the unlawful acquisition, use or disclosure of trade secrets pursuant to the application of this Directive. - 2.
+By -XX -XX -20XX -[four -years -after -the -end -of -the -transposition -period],- the Commission shall draw up an intermediate report on the application of this Directive and submit it to the European Parliament and the Council.
+This report shall take due account of the report prepared by the European Observatory on Infringements of Intellectual Property Rightsreferred to in paragraph 1. - 3.
+By -XX -XX -20XX -[eight -years -after -the -end -of -the -transposition -period],- the Commission shall carry out an evaluation of the effects of this Directive and submit a report to the European Parliament and the Council.